weaveworks/profiles/userdocs/profiles.dev/docs/installer-docs/installing-via-gitops.md

 This flag is required for installing profiles because pctl generates flux `Kustomization` resources for deploying the profile artifacts, and these resources need to know which `GitRepository` resource is governing the repository.
 To avoid setting this flag on every call of `pctl add`, users can bootstrap the repository; see [here](#bootstrapping-your-local-git-repository).
+Any `pctl add` call from within this repository will then no longer need this flag.

 First, look up the ID of the `GitRepository` resource connected to your repo.
 (This is what Flux uses internally to keep things up to date between the repo and the cluster.)